 This herb has been shown to normalize ovulation in infertile women.
 Tribulus supports healthy hormone levels, is a known female reproductive system tonic, and may increase libido.

 Vitex (Vitex agnus-castus)

 Vitex is another great herb for amenorrhea due to hormonal imbalance.
-It helps to balance the hormones while not containing any hormones within the herb.
+It helps to balance the hormones while not containing any hormones within the herb itself.
 Vitex supports hormonal balance in the body by having an effect on the hypothalamic-pituitary-ovarian axis (hormonal feedback loop), correcting the problem at the source.
-There have been numerous studies showing the effectiveness of vitex for all types of menstrual cycle irregularities when used for many months consistently.
+Numerous botanical/herb books report clinical data and studies showing the effectiveness of vitex for all types of menstrual cycle irregularities when used for many months consistently.

-Studies have shown vitex extremely helpful in bringing back the menstrual cycle in women with absent periods due to eating disorders and lack of menstruation due to breastfeeding.
-We do not advise weaning a baby until they are at least over a year old, but for mothers of older babies who are ready to try to conceive again, but still have yet to begin menstruating, vitex is a safe option.
-You can learn more about using herbs for fertility while breastfeeding here…
+In her book Botanical Medicine for Women’s Health, Physician, Midwife, and Herbalist Dr. Aviva Romm and Registered Herbalist Bevin Clair, MS, CHS share of reports showing that Vitex can be extremely helpful in bringing back the menstrual cycle in women with absent periods due to eating disorders and lack of menstruation due to breastfeeding.
+We do not advise weaning a baby until they are over a year old.
+For mothers of older babies who are ready to try to conceive again, and still have yet to begin menstruating, vitex may be an option.

 Self Fertility Massage